Keyur25/python-shell/doc/language.md

 ## Command Line Parsing

 A command may contain several subcommands.
-When COMP0010 Shell receives a command line, it
+When this shell receives a command line, it

 1. parses the command line on the command level.
 It recognizes three kind of commands: call command, sequence command, and pipe command;
 2. evaluates the recognized commands in the proper order.